chop-dbhi/avocado/README.md

 ##### Read-only

 - `f.internal_type` - The low-level datatype of the field.
-This is really only used for mapping to the below `simple_type`.
+This is really only used for mapping to the `simple_type`, displayed below.
 Read more about the [internal vs. simple types](#internal-vs-simple-types).
 - `f.simple_type` - The high-level datatype of the field used for validation purposes and as general metadata for client applications.
 (These types can be overridden, [read about](SIMPLE_TYPE_MAP) the `SIMPLE_TYPE_MAP` setting)
 - `f.size` - Returns the number of _distinct_ values for this field
 - `f.values_list` - Returns a `ValuesQuerySet` of distinct values for the field.
-This is primarily used by the below functions.
-Useful applying additional QuerySet operations.
+This is primarily used by the functions below.
+Useful when you want to apply additional QuerySet operations.
 - `f.values` - Returns a tuple of distinct raw values ordered by the field.
 If the corresponding model is a subclass of Avocado's `Lexicon` abstract model, the order corresponds to the `order` field on the `Lexicon` model subclass.
 Read more about the [`Lexicon` abstract class](#lexicon-abstract-class).
 - `f.labels` - Returns a unicoded tuple of labels.
 If the corresponding model is a subclass of Avocado's `Lexicon` abstract model, this corresponds to the `label` field on the `Lexicon` model subclass.
 Read more about the [`Lexicon` abstract class](#lexicon-abstract-class).
 - `f.choices` - A tuple of pairs zipped from `f.values` and `f.labels`.
 This is useful for populating form fields for client applications.